a2393439531/PI-Web-API-Programming-Online-Course/README.md

 # PI-Web-API-Programming-Online-Course
-JavaScript and C# source code for the online source "Programming in PI Web API".
+JavaScript and C# source code for the online course "Programming in PI Web API".

+##Getting Started
+Complete walkthrough of the code can be found in the videos avaiable at the [course website](https://pisquare.osisoft.com/community/Master-PI/programming-in-pi-web-api).
+If you are taking the course, please feel free to download or fork the repository so you can work off your own copy.
+You will need to change the server name, username and password for the code to work on your environment.

 ##Licensing
 Copyright 2015 OSIsoft, LLC.